Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Electric and Magnetic Form Factors

 Having obtained $G_E(Q^2)$ and $G_M(Q^2)$ from the four strategies to control ESC, we again parameterize the $Q^2$ dependence using the dipole, $z$-expansion and Pad\'e fits.
 From these fits, we extract the electric and magnetic isovector charge radii squared, $\langle r_E^2 \rangle$ and $\langle r_M^2 \rangle$, and the magnetic moment $\mu$.
-These data are given in Table~\ref{tab:rErMmu} and exhibit two noteworthy features: (i) the estimates with $\{4^{N\pi},3^{\ast}\}$ are larger, and (ii) the intercept at $Q^2=0$ of fits to $G_M/g_V$ shows the beginning of a flare out, especially for $z$-expansion fits with sum rules.
+These data are given in Table~\ref{tab:rErMmu} and exhibit two noteworthy features: (i) the estimates with $\{4^{N\pi},3^{\ast}\}$ are larger, and (ii) the intercept at $Q^2=0$ of fits to $G_M/g_V$ shows the beginning of a flare-out, especially for $z$-expansion fits with sum rules.
 This second feature suggests that $Q^2=0$ is already at the edge of reliability of extrapolation of the fits to our data, which have $Q^2_{\rm min} \gtrsim 0.04$~GeV${}^2$.

 In Ref.~\cite{Jang:2019jkn}, we had shown that the ratio $G_E/G_M$ exhibits a linear behavior versus $Q^2$ and had used it to get an estimate of $G_M(Q^2=0)=\mu$.
 The clover-on-clover data presented in this study confirms this behavior as illustrated in Fig.~\ref{fig:VFF-G_EoverG_M} for the $a091m170L$ and $a071m170$ ensembles.
-Using this value of $G_M(Q^2=0)/g_V$ as a prior stabilizes the fits to $G_M(Q^2)/g_V$ near $Q^2 = 0$, but does not change the results for $\rMsq$ or $\mu$ significantly.
-This is illustrated for the dipole, Pad\'e and $z$-expansion fits for the four strategies in Figs.~\ref{fig:VFF-Q2D7} and~\ref{fig:VFF-Q2E7}) in appendix~\ref{sec:TcompVFF} for the $a091m170L$ and $a071m170$ ensembles, respectively.
+So we use this value of $G_M(Q^2=0)/g_V$ as a prior in the fits to $G_M(Q^2)/g_V$.
+The error in it is $\lesssim 0.2$ for all ensembles, so we select 0.2 for the width.
+Setting the width to 0.3 changes the estimates by $\lesssim \sigma/3$ for both $\rMsq$ and $\mu$.
+Overall, the use of the prior stabilizes the fits near $Q^2 = 0$, but does not change the results for $\rMsq$ or $\mu$ significantly.
+The dipole, Pad\'e and $z$-expansion fits for the four strategies are illustrated in Figs.~\ref{fig:VFF-Q2D7} and~\ref{fig:VFF-Q2E7}) in Appendix~\ref{sec:TcompVFF} for the $a091m170L$ and $a071m170$ ensembles, respectively.
 The values of $\rEsq,\ \rMsq, \ \mu$ obtained, and the prior used, are given in the labels.
-In these fits we include the six smallest $Q^2 $ points since the errors are large in some of the higher $Q^2$ data.
-For completeness, we state that results of fits to all ten points are essentially the same.
+These fits are made to the six smallest $Q^2 $ points since the errors are large in some of the higher $Q^2$ data.
+For completeness, we state that the results of fits to all ten points are essentially the same.